 No. 5

-We would leave out really early in the morning to catch the Doreen bus heading to the market town nearby.
+We would leave early in the morning to catch the Doreen bus heading to the nearby market town.
 Then we’d change to a minibus heading to another town before taking a taxi for the final bit of our journey to Aunty’s, the family matriarch.
+Mum would stay for the first week and then leave us to it.

 We loved visiting our cousins as there were lots of us together.
-Most days, after our chores and in the evenings, we would take it easy in the front garden, the adults and us kids, and play dominoes and Ludi, talking and laughing loudly at each other, while sipping on our favourite D&G sodas and sharing home-grown ginep, cherries, mangoes, and roasted cashew nuts.
+Most days, after our chores and in the evenings, we would take it easy in the front garden, the adults and us kids, and play dominoes and Ludi, talking and laughing at each other while sipping on our favourite D&G sodas and sharing home-grown ginep, cherries, mangoes, and roasted cashew nuts.

-At our many get togethers I learnt a new skill – having multiple interchanging conversations with different people without skipping a beat.
+At our many get-togethers, I learnt a new skill: having multiple interchanging conversations with different people without skipping a beat.

-Sometimes just a head turn with a look would be enough.
+Sometimes, just a head turn with a look would be enough.

 And when a friendly sting was particularly accurate, leaving an opponent stumped, we would all congratulate the person who delivered it, including the one who received it.

 One year, when money was tight, my dad gave me and my brother one hundred dollars for our pocket money, the equivalent of our month’s grocery shopping, but we decided that we would not waste our money and saved it to return later.
-Instead, we got dressed up and helped out one of our cousins on her kids’ clothes stall at the show, selling her wares and making her some money.
+Instead, we got dressed up and helped one of our cousins on her kids’ clothes stall at the show, selling her wares and making her some money.

-A few days before our primary school restarted, we headed back up country and upon our return changed out of our travelling clothes and put our yard clothes on.
-Freeing our feet from shoes, we then ran like crazy to our friends’ houses to see if anyone was up for a woodland adventure or a trip to the river.
+Freeing our feet from shoes, we ran like crazy to our friends’ houses to see if anyone was up for a woodland adventure or a trip to the river.

-It was good to be home.
+Good to be home.

 Best wishes,